Timception/Drift/README.md

 > [!Important]
 > ⚠️ Important Safety Notice for Split Keyboard Users
 >
-> - **Never plug in or disconnect the 3.5 mm audio connector while your keyboard is connected via USB-C**.
+> - **Never plug in or disconnect the 3.5mm audio connector while your keyboard is connected via USB-C**.
 Doing so can permanently damage the keyboard.
 >
 > - **When unsure, simply unplug USB-C first**.
 This quick habit will save you trouble every time.
 >
 >
-> ✅ Why 3.5 mm is the safer choice
+> ✅ Why the 3.5mm audio connector is the better choice
-> From experience and community knowledge, 3.5 mm audio connectors are far more reliable than USB-C for split keyboards.
+> From experience and community knowledge, 3.5mm audio connectors are far more reliable than USB-C for split keyboards.
 > They’re durable, easy to replace, and don’t require advanced soldering skills if something ever goes wrong.
 Many builders learn this the hard way once they’ve used or repaired split keyboards.
 >
 >
 > 🛠️ In case of mistakes
-> If damage ever occurs, the MCU can be replaced using a heat gun, but it’s a time-consuming process (and definitely not fun).
+> If damage ever occurs, the MCU can be replaced using a heat gun, but it’s a time-consuming process (and definitely not fun when removing the residual solder from the pin holes).
 > Always remember to flash the firmware onto the replacement MCU before installing it.
 >
 >
 > 📌 Flashing firmware on RP2040-Zero
 >
-> 1. Flash one side at a time (unplug the 3.5 mm connector between sides).
+> 1. Flash one side at a time (unplug the 3.5mm connector between sides).
 > 2. Hold the BOOT button before plugging in the USB cable.
 > 3. A new drive will appear on your computer.
 > 4. Drag and drop the .uf2 firmware file onto it.